redsoxfan0219/portfolio/content/en/docs/guides/gitfortechnicalwriters/index.md

 #### Staging Your Changes

 After you've created a new Git repository via `git init`, you need to add some content to the repository before making your first "commit."
 A commit essentially saves a snapshot of your Git repository at a given moment in time.
-Here, I'm going to use the Mac Terminal's `touch <file-name.extension>` command to create a new dummy file (PowerShell users can enter the `New-File <file-name.extension>` command):
+Here, I'm going to use the Mac Terminal's `touch <file-name.extension>` command to create a new dummy file (PowerShell users can enter the `New-Item <file-name.extension>` command):

 ![Touch a New File](touch-file.png)